compomics/meta-proteome-analyzer/README.md

 ## Introduction ##

-**MetaProteomeAnalyzer** (MPA) is a software pipeline to analyze and visualize metaproteomics (and also proteomics) data.
-It consists of a MS/MS data processing application in combination with an user-friendly interactive client.
+**MetaProteomeAnalyzer** (MPA) is a software pipeline which has been developed for analyzing and visualizing metaproteomics (and also proteomics) data.
+The tool presents a MS/MS data processing application for protein identification in combination with an user-friendly interactive client.
 The metaproteomics data analysis software is developed in the Java programming language and uses a neo4j graph database backend for flexible and user-defined data querying of the results.

 ---

 ## MPA Portable ##

 **MPA Portable** is a light-weight and stand-alone software for the identification of proteins and in-depth analysis of metaproteomics (and also proteomics) data.
 The MPA software currently supports the database search engines X!Tandem and OMSSA and takes MGF spectrum files as input.
-User-provided FASTA databases (preferably UniProtKB) are formatted automatically.
+User-provided FASTA databases (preferably downloaded from UniProtKB) are formatted automatically.
 *Please note:* MPA Portable can be run directly on your desktop PC or laptop and no separate installation is needed: just double-click the provided JAR file or use the provided batch file (see below on this page).

 ---